 Who was on the Equity Task Force at DGHI?

 The overall purpose of the Equity Task Force is to propose Institute wide recommendations and work with team leaders to enact changes that address the current structural inequities related to global power dynamics, race, ethnicity, gender, and all marginalized identities.

-Chaired by Kathryn Whetten, DGHI’s associate director for community and culture, and Kimberly McNeil, director of diversity and inclusion, the task force recommends and implements concrete actions to improve equity, diversity and inclusion in all facets of the institute’s work: curriculum, recruitment and hiring practices, student admissions, research programs, and engagement with partners and communities around the world.
+Chaired by Kathryn Whetten, DGHI’s associate director for community and culture, and Kimberly McNeil, director of diversity and inclusion, the task force recommended and implemented concrete actions to improve equity, diversity and inclusion in all facets of the institute’s work: curriculum, recruitment and hiring practices, student admissions, research programs, and engagement with partners and communities around the world.

-The task force is made up of volunteers from across the Duke Global Health Institute community, including current students, faculty, staff and alumni.
+The task force was made up of volunteers from across the Duke Global Health Institute community, including students, faculty, staff and alumni.

 Equity Task Force subcommittees